 The first versions of PSA back in the late 1990s were rather simpler.
 They arose among fast-growing consultancies looking for ways to improve the efficiency of their billing processes based on learning from previous experience.
 Before that, the standard practice was to use a variety of spreadsheets, populated manually.

-Consulting organisations face specific challenges – they rely more heavily on understanding the profitability of individual projects, rather than the overall department or company performance.
-In those early days, vendors like SAP and Oracle recognised that they could add project accounting functionality to address this market and vendors in the small-to-mid-market, like Netsuite and Changepoint followed suit.
+Consulting organizations face specific challenges – they rely more heavily on understanding the profitability of individual projects, rather than the overall department or company performance.
+In those early days, vendors like SAP and Oracle recognized that they could add project accounting functionality to address this market and vendors in the small-to-mid-market, like Netsuite and Changepoint, followed suit.

 The Move Towards Forward-looking Analysis